AndreasPK/vutinfth/README.txt

 ------------
 To use the vutinfth class, it has first to be generated from the documented source file vutinfth.dtx.
-This is achieved by executing the build script for Windows systems (build.bat) or Unix-based systems (build.sh).
+This is achieved by executing the build script for Windows systems (build-all.bat) or Unix-based systems (build-all.sh).
 The generated document class vutinfth.cls has then to be placed in a directory that is part of the search path of the LaTeX compiler.
 The folder of the thesis file is a valid location.
 The build script also generate an exemplary LaTeX document that serves both as an introduction to LaTeX and as a verification of the installed typesetting system.
 The example document is compiled to example.pdf and it should match the provided reference solution example-ref.pdf.
+Since the class file needs to be generated only once, build scripts for the actual thesis documents are provided for Windows systems (build-thesis.bat) and Unix-based systems (build-thesis.sh).
+These scripts do not rebuild the class file and the actual file name of the thesis file has to be provided by directly editing these files.

 Documentation